 2. Embed video on your landing page and set it to auto-play:

-Because you’re technically redirecting folks to a landing page with your video embedded, you’ll want to catch their attention right away and auto-play is a surefire way to do this (it also requires less clicks from your viewers).
+Because you’re technically redirecting folks to a landing page with your video embedded, you’ll want to catch their attention right away and auto-play is a surefire way to do this (it also requires fewer clicks from your viewers).

-Because attention spans will vary depending on a prospect’s progression through the sales funnel, you’ll want to make sure your emails, and the videos within those email campaigns, are highly targeted.
+Since attention spans will vary depending on a prospect’s progression through the sales funnel, you’ll want to make sure your emails, and the videos within those email campaigns, are highly targeted.

 For prospects you’re targeting who are further along in the funnel, consider including videos to answer questions you know they have about the product, detailed product demos, or personalized videos about how the product solves problems within their industry.

-Tracking & Measuring your campaign
+Tracking and measuring your campaign

 You can send as many emails as you want, but if you aren’t tracking responses, you won’t know if your videos are effective or not.
 All email marketing systems can tell you who’s clicked on your email, and which links they clicked within the email–video or otherwise.
 Tracking beyond this info is where things get more interesting.

 Capture new leads with forwarded emails

 If someone really likes your email/video they may forward it to a friend.